thinkswhat/thinkswhat.github.io/_teaching/Openair.md

 location: "Hangzhou"
 ---

-This workshop introduces LaTeX workflows and gives a case study using the Elsevier and NeurIPS 2024 template.

-<br>

 This workshop provides a set of examples for visualising air pollution data based on R Markdown, with the main aim of providing a set of out-of-the-box exploratory data analysis toolkits for students with weak programming backgrounds.
 The source file can be found [here](https://github.com/thinkswhat/thinkswhat.github.io/tree/main/Materials/Workshops/Openair).
 This workshop is based on the open source R package *Openair*, here is the package's official website: [openair: open source tools for air quality data analysis](https://davidcarslaw.github.io/openair).

+<br>

 About *Openair*
 ======